revaturelabs/interviewquestions/Python/Python- Module/Module- Math , JSON,regex.md

 <details><summary><b>Show Answer</b></summary>

-> - In python, to sort JSON keys first we need to import the JSON.
+> - In python, to sort JSON keys, first we need to import the JSON.
-> - After importing the json data we need to write into a file.
-For that we should open a file and dump the data into the single file.
+> - After importing the json data, we need to write into a file.
+Then, we should open a file and dump the data into a single file.

 ```python
 import json